rodmoioliveira/soccer-knockout-standings/README.md

 # heap-knockouts
-Knockout standings implemented with a heap data sctructure
+Knockout standings implemented with a heap data structure.